patrickjahns/drone-tutorials/content/register_plugin.md

     target: /target/location
 ```

 It should then include examples that add optional, but frequently used fields.
-We recommend displaying these examples is diff format to help illustrate the progression of configuration changes.
+We recommend displaying these examples in diff format to help illustrate the progression of configuration changes.
 For example:

 ```diff
 pipeline: